Prithvi Narayan Shah: Early years

-Reign
+Reign and military career

 Before Prithvi Narayan Shah's unification movement, there were a total of 54 states in Nepal.
+The 54 states were named as Baisi Rajya and Chaubise Rajya.
 In the South-Eastern Terai, there were three Sen states: Makawanpur, Bijayapur, and Chaudandi.
 In the West, from Gorkha to Gandaki Province, there were 24 states.
 In the province of Karnali, there were 22 states with Kalyan, Samaal, Shahi and Chand dynasties.
 Along with Gorkha and Mustang, Bhaktapur, Kantipur and Lalitpur made up the remaining five states.
-When Prithvi Narayan Shah had ascended to the throne of Gorkha in the year 3 April 1743 A.D, it was yet a small state.
-He then started to contemplate the methods to turn Gorkha into a huge and strong state.
+When Prithvi Narayan Shah ascended to the throne of Gorkha on 3 April 1743 A.D., it was still a small state.
+He then started to contemplate the methods for turning Gorkha into a huge and strong state.
 He went to Varanasi to gain first-hand knowledge about the neighbouring states and about India to the south.
-During those days, Varanasi was one of the large trade centres of India where people from different places gathered.
+During those days, Varanasi was one of the largest trade centres in India where people from different places gathered.
 He met with different types of people and gained valuable understandings regarding the Political and Social conditions of the Indian Sub-Continent.
-In Varanasi, his father-in-law Abhiman Singh, a Rajput Chief, procured for him some firearms and a quantity of ammunition.
+In Varanasi, his father-in-law Abhiman Singh, a Thakuri Chief, procured for him some firearms and a quantity of ammunition.